Social-Impact-Lab-SIL/Clinical-Recomendations-Colorectal-Cancer/README-template.md

 ## Overview

-[This project studies how changes in colorectal cancer screening recommendations and associated insurance coverage requirements affected screening utilization and patient cost sharing.
-We study the 2018 American Cancer Society recommendation and the 2021 U.S. Preventive Services Task Force recommendation using commercial claims data from HCCI and nationally representative NHIS survey data.]
+This project studies how changes in colorectal cancer screening recommendations and associated insurance coverage requirements affected screening utilization and patient cost sharing.
+We study the 2018 American Cancer Society recommendation and the 2021 U.S. Preventive Services Task Force recommendation using commercial claims data from HCCI and nationally representative NHIS survey data.

 ## Repository Structure

+├── code/           # Analysis scripts
+├── data/           # Data documentation; restricted data are not committed ├── figures/        # Figures produced by the analysis └── README.md

 ├── data/           # Raw and processed data (not committed — see .gitignore) ├── code/           # Analysis scripts
 ├── output/         # Tables, figures, and results